 69. A different study examined sled tests to determine the influence of seat back and head restraint properties on head-neck motion in rear impacts.
 The study concluded that the head restraint backset had the largest influence on the head-neck motion among all the seat properties examined.
 With a smaller backset, the rearward head motion was stopped earlier by the head restraint, resulting in a smaller head to torso displacement.
-The findings indicated that a reduction in backset from 100 mm to 40 mm would result in a significant reduction in whiplash injury risk. $\frac{22}{}$
+The findings indicated that a reduction in backset from 100 mm to 40 mm would result in a significant reduction in whiplash injury risk.
+22/

 70. A study conducted by Eichberger examined real world rear crashes and sled tests with human volunteers to determine whiplash injury risk and vehicle design parameters that influence this risk.
 The study found a positive correlation between head restraint backset and head to torso rotation of the volunteers and to the reported whiplash injury complaints.
-The most important design parameters were a low horizontal distance between the head and head restraint as well as the head restraint height. $\frac{23}{}$
+The most important design parameters were a low horizontal distance between the head and head restraint as well as the head restraint height. $\underline{23}$ /

 71. A study conducted by Dr. Allan Tencer, PhD, used rigid occupant body models enhanced with finite element models of the cervical spine for simulating rear impacts in order to examine the effect of backset on neck kinematics and forces and moments in the neck.
 The study concluded larger backset correlates to greater displacement between cervical vertebrae and shearing at the facet capsules that are likely associated with whiplash injury.
 With the head initially closer to the head restraint, the time difference between the occurrences of the peak upper and lower neck shear forces are smaller.
-At 50 mm backset and lower, the head moved more in phase with the torso and extension of the head was reduced indicating a lower risk of whiplash injury. ^{24/} IIHS, in its studies of head restraints, considers a backset of 70 mm or less to be "good". ^{25/}
+At 50 mm backset and lower, the head moved more in phase with the torso and extension of the head was reduced indicating a lower risk of whiplash injury. $\underline{24}$ / IIHS, in its studies of head restraints, considers a backset of 70 mm or less to be "good". $\underline{25}$ /

 72. Based on this research, it was concluded that adding a requirement specifying a limit on backset would result in reduced angular displacement between the head and torso in a crash.
-One method used to assess the potential benefits of a backset limit was through a computer modelling study in which the backset dimension was defined as the distance between two vertical lateral planes; one plane passing through the rearmost point on the headform and the other passing through the forward most part of the head restraint at its centreline.
-A seat model intended to represent a 1986-1994 Pontiac Grand Am was used with the head restraint positioned in 21 different configurations with varying heights and backsets.
-The vehicle seat, as
+One method used to assess the potential benefits of a backset limit was through a computer